madooei/leetcode-practice/README.md

 You can open this folder in IntelliJ.
 The `leetcode-practice.iml` provides the necessary project structure.
 IntelliJ will automatically recognize the Java files and provide similar functionality to VS Code, including running and debugging tests.

 When you create a new folder for a problem, make sure to right-click the folder and select "Mark Directory as" → "Sources Root" to ensure IntelliJ recognizes it as part of the source path.
 You should do this for any folder that contains Java files you want to run or debug.

+You can use the following plugins to enhance your IntelliJ experience:

+- [**jGRASP**](https://plugins.jetbrains.com/plugin/12769-jgrasp) for visualizing data structures, objects, and primitives while debugging.
+- [**Java Visualizer**](https://plugins.jetbrains.com/plugin/11512-java-visualizer): For visualizing call stacks and objects on the heap while debugging.
+- [**Excalidraw**](https://plugins.jetbrains.com/plugin/17096-excalidraw-integration): For creating diagrams directly in your project.
+- [**CheckStyle-IDEA**](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea): For code style checks and formatting.